Waffs/ArewaDS-30days-Of-Python/README.md

 # ArewaDS-30days-Of-Python
-This repo is for storing the exercises of ArewaDS 30 Days of python challenge.
+This repository is for storing the exercises of ArewaDS 30 Days of python challenge.
 This is part of stage one of the `ArewaDS Machine Learning Fellowship` programme

 |Day|Topic/Concept|
 |---|-----|